Kiran-Ramisetti-kr483/Homework-6/readme.md

 3. Updating the app to create a new log file to copy logs from github workflows.

-4. Homework 6 is done.
+4. Homework 6 is completed.